stylekit/stylekit.github.io/_posts/_temp/_2017-03-16-ios-10-programming-fundamentals-review.md

 **Insanely clean**
 Quit Xcode.
 Open your user Library/Developer/Xcode/DerivedData folder and move all its contents to the trash.
 This is a complete clean for every project you’ve opened recently — plus the module cache.
 Removing the module cache can reset Swift itself, thus causing occasional mysterious compilation, code-completion, or syntax coloring issues to go away.

+### IOS simulator:

+- you can hold Option to simulate use of two fingers,

+### App submission instructions

+- The book has an indepth walkthrough of how to get ios apps on the app store.
+P400 and onwards.
+This + medium articles + stackoverflow should cover every corner when this is needed.